manojmkv/ProgressBar/README.md

 # ProgressBar
-Created with CodeSandbox
-It is a Progressbar made with React and css only.
+It is an example of Progressbar made with React and css only.